-To provide a potential range of flows and reservoir elevations that might be experienced under continuing drought conditions while the recommended plan is in effect, we have utilized two flow scenarios (one observed and one synthesized).
-The HEC-5 model simulates river flow and reservoir levels using a daily time series of synthesized flow data for a certain period of record.
-For the purposes of this analysis we selected hydrological conditions that represent 1) the critical drought period for the ACF basin prior to the current drought (referred to as the 2000 hydrology); and 2) an extreme drought that reflects very low incremental flow for inflow into the upper Chattahoochee reaches (between Buford Dam and Whitesburg gage) which is more severe than observed during the critical period prior to the current drought (referred to as the 7Q10 hydrology).
+To provide a potential range of flows and reservoir elevations that might be experienced under continuing drought conditions while the recommended plan is in effect, we have utilized three flow scenarios.
+The HEC-5 model simulates the current Water Control Plan and RIOP reservoir operation using a daily time series of synthesized flow data for a certain period of record and outputs river flow and reservoir levels.
+For the purposes of this analysis we selected hydrological conditions that represent 1) an unprecedented, exceptional drought applied across the entire ACF basin and continuing without relief throughout the simulated period (referred to as the 10 percent hydrology); 2) an extreme drought that reflects very low incremental flow for inflow into the upper Chattahoochee reaches (between Buford Dam and Whitesburg gage) which is more severe than observed during the critical period (2000-01) prior to the current drought (referred to as the 7Q10 hydrology); and 3) a continuation of the recent trend in hydrology (referred to as the 1988-89 hydrology).